PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 24-Volt Trolling Motor Wiring Diagram

-1. Connect positive from battery 1 to breaker
+1. Connect positive from battery 1 to circuit breaker

-3. Connect negative from battery 1 to positive of battery 2
+3. Connect negative from battery 1 to positive terminal of battery 2 using a jumper wire

 Using a Trolling Motor Wire Size Calculator

-2. Determine maximum amp draw (check motor specs or calculate)
+2. Determine maximum amp draw - Check manufacturer specs or use the calculation formula above

-3. Set acceptable voltage drop (3% maximum for critical runs)
+3. Set acceptable voltage drop - ABYC standards recommend 3% maximum for critical circuits

 • Max amps: 50

-• In hot conditions: bump up to 4 AWG
+• In hot conditions or with safety margin: upgrade to 4 AWG

 Marine Wire vs Regular Wire: Don't Cheap Out